-The mine remains permanently closed and therefore there are no personnel on-site except during the summer water treatment activity.
-Outside of the water treatment period no Hazardous Materials are on the site, therefore the only foreseeable incidents for other reasons would be related to the Tailings Dam structures.
+The mine remains permanently closed and therefore there are no personnel on-site except during the summer water treatment period.
+There are no Hazardous Materials on the site except during the water treatment period.
+The only possible spills, other than during the water treatment period, would be related to the TIA dykes.
 In the event of an incident the Site Manager is responsible for coordinating activities.